sivaram-krishnan/sivaram-krishnan.github.io/index.md

 ## Education

 * **Ph.D. in Electrical and Mechanical Engineering** | *Adelaide University* (2022 – 2026)
-  *Thesis:* Graph-based Methods for Prediction and Control
+  *Thesis:* Graph-based Methods for Prediction and Control in Non-terrestrial Networks
 * **Master of Data Science** | *Deakin University* (2020 – 2022)
 * **Bachelor of Computer Engineering** | *Sinhgad Academy of Engineering* (2014 – 2018)